dudinea/yaml-include-transformer/README.md

 $ yaml-include-transformer --plugin-conf --krm > include-plugin.yaml
 ```

-The plugin configuration contains image tag for the `yaml-include-transformer`
+The plugin configuration contains image tag for the
-container image ``.
+`yaml-include-transformer` container image.
+The tag may be customized
+using the `-D` (`--dockertag`) command line argument.

 Add a transformer declaration to the `kustomization.yaml` file: